Home Equity Line of Credit

 - The draw period: This is the period during which you can access your HELOC line.
 The draw period can vary from 5 to 10 years.
 Checks are provided for easy accessibility, as well as our online banking transfer option.
 Once you start accessing your HELOC you will be provided a monthly statement indicating the required minimum monthly payment.
 It is highly recommended to pay more than the minimum payment amount to decrease the balance and increase the amount of availability.

 - Interest: You will be charged interest on any money borrowed against the HELOC.
 The home equity line of credit features a variable rate and is subject to change on a quarterly basis.
-Since this is interest paid on the home, it is a potential tax deduction (please consult tax advisor).
 We do have the discretionary right to modify your line limit at any time.
 Members will be notified of such changes to their credit limit.

 We'll help make this process easy for you - stop by one of our convenient locations and speak with a Mortgage Loan Specialist to learn more.Go to main navigation